-There are pros to both sides but as it stands today, the ranking system remains an outsider to the Muay Thai culture and something that’s unlikely to change soon (at least not in a massive way).
+There are pros to both sides.
+As it stands today, the ranking system remains an outsider to the Muay Thai culture.
+This is something that’s unlikely to change soon (at least not in a massive way).

 Muay Thai Championship Belts

-Lumpinee championship titles are said to be the most coveted titles in Muay Thai.
+Many regard the Lumpinee championship titles to be the most coveted titles in Muay Thai.
 Anyone who is regarded as a legend in Muay Thai has held a Lumpinee title(s) at some point in his career.
-Lumpinee belts are identified by the Lumpinee logo and the red-green strap.
+You can identify Lumpinee belts by the Lumpinee logo on the metal plate and the red-green strap.

 Rajadamnern stadium is the oldest Muay Thai arena in the world, holding its first boxing match in 1945.
 Like the Lumpinee title, Rajadamnern champions are among the world’s most eminent fighters.
 Rajadamnern belts use blue-yellow-red straps.

-Thailand championship titles are often contested at either of the two prestigious stadiums.
+Fighters compete for Thailand championship titles often at either of the two prestigious stadiums.
 The belts are distinctive by the use of the Thai flag colors on the plate and strap.
-As a national title, it is held with great esteem.
+It is held with great esteem as a national title.

 Channel 7 is a Thai national broadcast station which houses its own stadium referred to as the Channel 7 Stadium.
-It is just a tier below the three titles but many Channel 7 champions would go on to compete at the top 2 and win titles.
+It is just a tier below the three titles but still highly-regarded.
+Many Channel 7 champions would go on to compete at the top 2 and win titles.